eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigndiscussionApi.md

 <a id="ezsigndiscussiondeleteobjectv1"></a>
 # **EzsigndiscussionDeleteObjectV1**
-> CommonResponse EzsigndiscussionDeleteObjectV1 (int pkiEzsigndiscussionID)
+> EzsigndiscussionDeleteObjectV1Response EzsigndiscussionDeleteObjectV1 (int pkiEzsigndiscussionID)

 Delete an existing Ezsigndiscussion